SathvikEadla/W-SVM/README.md

 $ make
 ```

-After Installation copy ***libMR.so*** file generated inside *build/libMR* to */lib* fodler.
+After Installation copy ***libMR.so*** file generated inside *build/libMR* to */lib* folder.

 ### Installing library for W-SVM
 Once libMR is build, next step is to specify the absolute path of libMR directory in Makefile available in libsvm-openset.
 Paste the absolute path of libMR folder in variable "LIBMR_DIR" in Makefile (line 2 of Makefile).
 For example: LIBMR_DIR = /home/sathvik/Desktop/OpenSet/W-SVM/libMR
 Type ***make*** to build the '*svm-train*' and '*svm-predict*' programs.
 Run them without arguments to show the usages of them.

 ```sh